directeam-io/aws-public-ipv4-usage-analysis/README.md

 ## Usage

-Both scripts provide their output to `stdout` in JSON format.
-All logging related messages will be sent to `stderr`.
+Both scripts provide their output to `stdout` in JSON format. logs are be sent to `stderr`.

 ### Cost Estimation script